tommz9/stm32f411ce-template/README.md

 Create a new `.c` or `.cpp` file and add it to the `CMakeLists.txt` in the folder with the source, ie `src/CMakeLists.txt`.

 If a new root level folder is needed, create the folder and then copy the `src/CMakeLists.txt` file into the new folder.
 Modify the file to include sources files in the new folder and give the target a unique name (ie. rename `app` to something else).
 Then modify the root `CMakeLists.txt` to `add_subdirectory("new_folder")` and also add the new target to `target_link_libraries`.

+# Alternatives

+- https://github.com/ObKo/stm32-cmake an excellent project that provides CMake targets for the entire lineup of STM32 Arm Cortex MCUs.
+This works well and is easy to use, however it is a complex project with many features therefore I decided to create something simpler.

 # Credit